-Cuban activists organize urgent aid for those affected by Hurricane Oscar in Guantánamo.
+Cuban activists organize urgent aid for hurricane Oscar victims in Guantánamo

-Among the requested items were personal hygiene products, clothing, footwear, items for babies and children, sheets, coats, kitchen utensils, school supplies, toys, medicines, and canned food, among others.
+Among the requested items were personal hygiene products, clothing, footwear, baby and children's items, sheets, coats, kitchen utensils, school supplies, toys, medications, and canned food, among others.

 Daminificado por el huracán Oscar © Facebook / Daniel Ross Dieguez